awsdocs/amazon-cloudwatch-user-guide/doc_source/search-expression-syntax.md

 The preceding example searches the `AWS/EC2` namespace for any metrics that have `InstanceId` as a dimension name\.
 It returns all `CPUUtilization` metrics that it finds, with the graph showing the `Average` statistic with an aggregation period of 5 minutes\.

-**Search Expression Limits**
+**Search expression limits**

 The maximum search expression query size is 1024 characters\.
-You can have as many as five search expressions on one graph\.
+You can have as many as 100 search expressions on one graph\.
 A graph can display as many as 500 time series\.

-## CloudWatch Search Expressions: Tokenization<a name="search-expression-syntax-tokenization"></a>
+## CloudWatch search expressions: Tokenization<a name="search-expression-syntax-tokenization"></a>

 When you specify a `SearchTerm`, the search function searches for *tokens*, which are substrings that CloudWatch automatically generates from full metric names, dimension names, dimension values, and namespaces\.
 CloudWatch generates tokens distinguished by the camel\-case capitalization in the original string\.
 Numeric characters also serve as the start of new tokens, and non\-alphanumeric characters serve as delimiters, creating tokens before and after the non\-alphanumeric characters\.